paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2018-01-19-silicon_valley_is_turning_into_its_own_worst_fear.md

 The perceived threat posed by superintelligence is an idea that was [shot to pieces by Maciej][1], but this framing – that it’s an insight into the minds of Silicon Valley’s corporations and its leadership – actually makes a lot of sense.

-Perhaps we can use it to understand another of its weird obsessions, ‘curing’ death.
+Perhaps we can use it to understand another of its weird obsessions, “curing” death.
 As noted by Emily Dreyfuss ([Silicon Valley Would Rather Cure Death than Make Life worth Living][2]):

 > The harm here isn’t just that Silicon Valley is trying to solve the wrong problem, which wastes brainpower and resources.
 The focus on innovating away death sets a cultural tone that directs attention from answers that might actually help, like infrastructure or education.